AREA Climate Program Training Materials

 AREA's Climate Smart Solutions team has developed and hosted workshops on a range of topics.
 These include teaching leaders of Haiti farmers' groups to help Haiti farmers adapt to climate change, using computer tools to analyze and present weather and climate data, and how to install and maintain weather stations.
 Learn more and download resources.

 One of AREA's early projects has been to orchestrate the installation of low-cost wireless weather stations at agricultural research centers (CRDDs) to provide researchers, agronomists and others with reliable meteorological data.

 Weather stations can play an important role in the productivity of the agricultural sector by providing data that is important to anyone planning, planting, harvesting and managing crops: temperature, rainfall, dew point and wind speed.
 Yet Haiti has few functioning meteorological stations.

-William Eisenstadt, a professor of electrical engineering at the University of Florida and an AREA research team member, is overseeing improvements to the stations.
-Eisenstadt leads a group of UF electrical engineering students who are enhancing the stations with more features, including improved wireless internet connectivity, data storage, Bluetooth and smartphone functionality.
+- Phase 2: Eisenstadt is overseeing improvements to the stations.
+He leads a group of UF electrical engineering students who are enhancing the stations with more features, including improved wireless internet connectivity, data storage, Bluetooth and smartphone functionality.
 The improvements will allow the downloading of raw data for use in agricultural research, extension and education in Haiti.

 To best help farmers, providers of advisory services need an intimate familiarity of local management and climate-related risks, as well as the sociocultural factors that impact farmers' decision-making.
 Since early 2018, AREA has conducted focus group discussions with more than 100 farmers to identify obstacles that limit the use of weather and climate information in agriculture.
 These include a lack of access to data and technology, and limited ability to use the information to make decisions.
 The results of this study will be shared and inform outreach programs focusing on climate-risk management in agriculture.